 Jane started as the State Manager for New South Wales in 2018.
 Beginning professional life as a nurse and midwife, Jane has previously worked for the Medical Defence Union and Avant, one of Australia’s leading medical indemnity insurance providers.

 Jane has also worked as a legal practitioner at the Australian Medical Association (NSW) and the Medical Council of NSW.
 Jane is a strong advocate for the prevention of melanoma and is actively involved with another non-profit which makes breast cushions for women and men who undergo breast surgery for breast cancer.

 Jane holds a Bachelor of Law.

-Sheryle Pike has been with AHPRA since July 2010 and has held a variety of management roles in the Registration team in the Adelaide Office prior to her appointment as State Manager, South Australia.
+Sheryle has been with AHPRA since July 2010 and has held a variety of management roles in the Registration team in the Adelaide Office prior to her appointment as State Manager, South Australia.

 Sheryle has many years’ experience in health regulation and just prior to joining AHPRA she was the Principal Advisor, Professional Practice & Education at the Nursing & Midwifery Board of South Australia.

 Sheryle is a registered nurse and registered midwife with an extensive background in clinical practice and many years’ experience in leadership roles across a diverse range of settings within the health sector.